- book nyc accommodations/

 - events in nyc/

-Manhattan's southern neighbor offers gardens and museums, authentic eats and stellar attractions.
+Manhattan's southern neighbor offers gardens, museums, authentic eats and stellar attractions.

-The attraction is NYC's largest forest preserve and offers such amenities as wetlands, parks, meadows and hiking trails.
+NYC's largest forest preserve features wetlands, parks, meadows and hiking trails.

 The island getaway's culinary offerings include Cajun-Creole dishes, pizza and Sri Lankan cuisine.

-Home to a thriving Sri Lankan community, this area offers culinary delights and a wide variety of arts and cultural events.
+Home to a thriving Sri Lankan community, this area holds culinary delights and a wide variety of arts and cultural events.